 The Company accounts for comprehensive income in accordance with ASC No. 220, "Comprehensive Income".
 Comprehensive income generally represents all changes in shareholders' equity during the period except those resulting from investments by, or distributions to, shareholders.

 u.
-Recent accounting pronouncements:
+Recently issued and adopted accounting pronouncements: